Why is it called a dense bean salad? Find Out Now

 A health-focused dense bean salad rich in fiber and protein.

-Dense bean salads are beloved globally, but different regions put their own spin on the dish, incorporating local ingredients and flavors.
+Dense bean salads are beloved globally, but different regions put their spin on the dish, incorporating local ingredients and flavors.
 Let’s take a culinary tour to explore the diverse variations of this hearty salad.

 Mediterranean Dense Bean Salad